bryanwweber/CanSen/docs/usage.rst

 ===============

-While the default operation of CanSen reads and runs a single input case, using the ``--multi`` option enables multiple cases to be run independently (and in parallel).
+While the default operation of CanSen reads and runs a single input case, using the ``-m`` or ``--multi`` option enables multiple cases to be run independently (and in parallel).
 In this mode, normal output is omitted, and only the calculated ignition delay times (along with initial pressure, temperature, and equivalence ratio) are printed to the output file.
 In addition, no binary save output file is created.

 Input files should be formatted normally for each case, with an ``END`` keyword indicating the end of one case.
 For example::